RVV-karma/TIC_TAC_TOE_AI/README.md

 Since I have used cleckbox to start AI mode, you could start AI mode in middle of the two player mode.
 (Thus you could win against AI, but by cheating!!)
 Note: The 1st move after clicking AI mode is yours.

+## Conclusions
+1. Tkinter is easy-to-use Python library for creating GUI.
+2. As expected, Alpha-Beta Pruning method is faster as it does not compute each and every case.